FrancoJPerotti/capslock-alert/README.md

 * Watches for Caps Lock LED changes using `evtest`
 * When Caps Lock is ON, shows a red notification
 * When Caps Lock is OFF, closes the notification
+* Rescans devices periodically to handle hotplugged keyboards
+* Maintains a log file for events at `~/.local/state/capslock-alert.log`
 * Runs as a systemd user service

 ---